Skip to main content

 note

 We refer to a function call as opaque when Semgrep does not have access to its definition, to examine it and determine its "taint behavior" (for example, whether the function call propagates or not any taint that comes through its inputs).
-In Semgrep OSS, where taint analysis is intra-procedural, all function calls are opaque.
+In Semgrep Community Edition (CE), where taint analysis is intra-procedural, all function calls are opaque.
 In Semgrep Pro, with inter-procedural taint analysis, an opaque function could be one coming from a third-party library.

 By default Semgrep considers that an opaque function call propagates any taint passed through any of its arguments to its output.